I. Better SETI through qualia

 Premise 3: There will be convergence that some qualia are intrinsically valuable, and what sorts of qualia are such.

 Conjecture: A key heuristic for discerning the presence of advanced alien civilizations will be searching for megascale objects which optimize the production of intrinsically valuable qualia.

 What could such “megascale objects which optimize the production of intrinsically valuable qualia” be?
 Dyson spheres are a good generic bet, but we’re already looking for them.
 Originally, based on a confluence of factors including the Symmetry Theory of Valence, the scales of energy, and the likely physical homogeneities involved, I suspected black holes, quasars, and pulsars might generate large amounts of intrinsically valuable qualia.
 I still do.
-But maybe we can add massive proof-of-work (PoW) blockchains.
+But today I’ll suggest we can add massive proof-of-work (PoW) blockchains.

 II.
 The blockchain-as-universal-megastructure argument

 My friend Dhruv Bansal of Unchained Capital has a lovely series on how something like Bitcoin might evolve when forced to integrate the constraints of interplanetary civilizations:

 Part I / Law of Hash Horizons discusses issues around blocktime and the speed of light: PoW blockchains like Bitcoin will have a physical “hash horizon”, outside of which it will be possible to spend Bitcoin, but not mine it.
 A core prediction is that Mars will have its own cryptocurrency (“Muskcoin”), because Mars is usually outside of this horizon, and wouldn’t want to cede its financial sovereignty or the economic rewards from mining cryptocurrencies to Earth.